Leon Ware: Subsequent success: 1974–1976

 In 1974, Quincy Jones booked Ware as songwriter and performer for two songs on Jones' Body Heat album.
-The song "If I Ever Lose This Heaven" hit the R&B charts in September of that year and was covered by the Average White Band.
-Ware had worked with Minnie Riperton on Jones' album, and they collaborated again on Riperton's album, Adventures in Paradise, composing Riperton's R&B hit, "Inside My Love," and the two collaborated yet again on Ware's second album, Musical Massage.
+The song "If I Ever Lose This Heaven" hit the R&B chart in September of that year and was covered by the Average White Band.
+Ware had worked with Minnie Riperton on Jones' album, and they collaborated again on Riperton's album Adventures in Paradise, composing Riperton's R&B hit, "Inside My Love," and the two collaborated yet again on Ware's second album, Musical Massage.
 Ware and Ross worked on demos for Ware's second album, this one to be issued on Motown and also for Ross to win a deal.
 One of the demo recordings, "I Want You," was heard by Berry Gordy, who decided the song would be a good fit for Marvin Gaye.
 Gaye heard the other demos and decided to record much of it on what would be his next album, I Want You.
-Buoyed by the number-one title track, the album peaked at number-one on the R&B charts and it reached the Top Ten of the Billboard 200 and sold over a million copies.
+Buoyed by the number one title track, the album peaked at number one on the R&B chart and it reached the Top Ten of the Billboard 200 and sold over a million copies.